GovTechSG/techpass-user-docs/docs/step1-request-for-techpass-and-seed-provisioning-as-public-officer.md

 <!--
 - To onboard to TechPass, you must have received the TechPass onboarding email.
-- If you are a SE-GSIB user, use your non-SE GSIB or an internet device to complete steps [2](#step-2-set-up-security-verification-for-the-wog-account) and [3](#step-3-accept-techpass-invitation).
+- If you are an SE-GSIB user, use your non-SE GSIB or an internet device to complete steps [2](#step-2-set-up-security-verification-for-the-wog-account) and [3](#step-3-accept-techpass-invitation).

 >- If you are a public officer using the SE-GSIB device and want TechPass and SEED provisioning, create a [service request](https://go.gov.sg/techpass-sr).